jennyChoudhry/directory-mock-server/README.md

 _A Microservice API utilizing Node JS and Express._

-_What_: Mock server to enable parallel workstreams between iOS, Web, Android and Back-end platforms
+_What_: A mock server to enable parallel workstreams between iOS, Web, Android and Back-end platforms.
+The services in this application are meant to serve as API contracts between the client and backend platforms.

 ## Prerequisites